Adobe-CEP/Getting-Started-guides/readme.md

 ## Next Steps

-Now that you've seen the basics, check out these guides that walk you through some common intermediate and advanced topics.
+Now that you've seen the basics, check out these guides and samples that walk you through some common intermediate and advanced topics in CEP:

 - [Exporting files from the host app](Exporting%20files%20from%20the%20host%20app)
 - [Network requests and responses with Fetch](Network%20requests%20and%20responses%20with%20Fetch)